-After three years’ building transparent commodity-pricing solutions in London, I sold my company stake and immigrated to New York City.
+After three years' building transparent commodity-pricing solutions in London, I sold my company stake and moved back to New York City.

 I arrived just as corporate America realized the internet was the next frontier for commerce, founding Think Design in New York in 1997 to help clients thrive in this brave new world.